Nuclear Dimension and Rigidity Results for Virtually Abelian Groups: Proof of the main result

+In particular, $f(C)$ is the intersection of a closed set with $B$ and thus closed in $B$. \end{proof}

-We need the following lemma which we expect is known to experts but we could not find it explicitly in the literature.
-We provide a proof for the sake of completion. \begin{lemma} Let $f:X\to Y$ be a continuous, closed and surjective map.
+\begin{lemma} Let $f:X\to Y$ be a continuous, closed and surjective map.
 Assume that $X$ is totally normal and $Y$ is Hausdorff.
 Then $Y$ is totally normal. \begin{proof} Let $Z\subseteq Y$ be a subspace.
 It is enough to show that $Z$ is normal.
 Let $W:=f^{-1}(Z)$ and $g:W\rightarrow Z$ be the restriction of $f$ to $W$.
-A restriction of a closed map is closed, so $g$ is closed, continuous and surjective.
+Via Lemma \ref{lem: closed restrictions}, $g$ is closed, continuous and surjective.
 Moreover, $W$ is normal as a subspace of a totally normal space.
 By \cite[Ex.
 6, Section 31]{Munkres_topology}, $Z$ is normal, completing the proof. \end{proof} \end{lemma}

-In addition to the lemma above, we will invoke a well known result of point set topology.
+In addition to the lemmas above, we will invoke a well known result of point set topology.

 \begin{prop}[\cite{dieck08}, Prop 1.4.4] Let $f:X\rightarrow Y$ be a quotient map.
 If $X$ is a compact Hausdorff space, then the following are equivalent: \begin{enumerate}[label=(\roman*)] \item $Y$ is Hausdorff. \item $f$ is a closed map. \item $\ker(f):=\{(x,x')\in X\times X: f(x)=f(x')\}$ is a closed set in $X\times X$. \end{enumerate} \end{prop}